andyhorn/simple_routes/README.md

 }
 ```

+**Note:** Child routes should have a path that is _not_ prefixed with a slash.

-By implementing the `ChildRoute` interface, you are required to implement the `parent` property.
-This property provides an instance of the route's parent and is used behind-the-scenes to generate the `fullPath` property.
+Along with providing the `path` for this route, when implementing the `ChildRoute` interface, you must also implement the `parent` property.

-The `go` method will automatically build the full path for your route, based on its path and the `path` values of its parent routes.
+The `go` method will automatically build the full path for your route, based on its `path` and the `path`s of its parents.

 ```dart
 ElevatedButton(